Do you feel like you could lose weight if only you had more willpower and motivation? Here’s how I learned willpower isn’t the real problem.

 Slowly but surely, with the help of mindfulness, patience, and a whole lot of self-compassion, I began to learn how to trust myself again.
 And slowly but surely, I began to consistently eat healthfully not to lose weight but because I wanted to actually start feeling good again.
 In fact, I tossed out my scale a long time ago and have only gained more confidence, strength and (for the first time ever) a sense of real body appreciation since doing so.

 It’s funny, I became a dietitian in part so that I could crack the weight loss code but in reality, the big weight loss secret is that there’s no secret at all.
-We already have everything we need to live vibrantly, happily, and healthfully inside of us – no meal plan or 1200 calorie diet could ever compare to the power of our own intuition.Fed up with dieting to get healthy?
-There is a better way. #IntuitiveEatingClick To Tweet
+We already have everything we need to live vibrantly, happily, and healthfully inside of us – no meal plan or 1200 calorie diet could ever compare to the power of our own intuition.Why your lack of willpower ISN'T the reason you can't #loseweight.Click To Tweet